 Sewing Scissors, not pictured, optional

 Below is my step-by-step tutorial.
-Ready to begin?
 Okay, let’s go!

 2 Cut the decorative paper to fit just shy of the dimensions of your frame’s front surface.
-You can use paper scissors, but if you are looking for a straight cut it’s best to use an Xacto blade with a straightedge on a safe cutting surface.
-That being said, this is your design so it can be jagged, ripped or however, you want it.😉
+You can use paper scissors, but it’s best to use a Xacto blade with a straightedge on a safe cutting surface if you are looking for a straight cut.

 Attaching the Ribbon and Clip